Ohio Turnpike Toll.com

 Driving I-80 across Ohio for free

-There is no toll-free segment of I-80 in Ohio (apart from the 21 miles west of Exit 218 where I-80 has already left the Turnpike).
+West of Exit 218 there is no toll-free segment of I-80 in Ohio (the free stretch is the eastern run between the Pennsylvania line and Exit 218).
 To drive across Ohio approximately along the I-80 corridor without paying the Turnpike toll, the practical options are:

 • US-20.
 The closest free parallel, running a few miles south of the Turnpike through Norwalk, Bellevue, Fremont and Genoa.
 Adds roughly 60-90 minutes versus the Turnpike for a full crossing.